-Gentamicin is an aminoglycoside; other antibiotics in this family include Tobramycin, Streptomycin, Neomycin, Amikacin and Netilmicin.
-It is a particularly strong type of medication that destroys and prevents further growth of bacteria, often serious bacterial infections such as MRSA and C Diff.
-Additionally, it may be used to treat infections of the lung, skin, bone, stomach, blood and urinary tract.
+Gentamicin is an aminoglycoside; other antibiotics in this family include Vancomycin, Tobramycin, Streptomycin, Neomycin, Amikacin and Netilmicin.
+It is a particularly strong type of medication that destroys bacteria, including MRSA and C Diff.
+It may be used to treat infections of the skin, bone, stomach, blood and urinary tract.

 This is relatively common and a prospective study has shown some degree of vestibular toxicity in 9.1% of patients treated with intravenous Gentamicin and symptomatic toxicity in 3% of such patients.

-It is also know that vestibular toxicity can occur even when serum levels are within the published safe ranges.
+It is also known that vestibular toxicity can occur even when serum levels are within the published safe ranges.
 In a series of patients with vestibular toxicity in whom records of drug levels were retrieved, 61% had maintained acceptable serum concentrations.
-Close monitoring cannot therefore be taken as a guarantee of safe outcome.
+Close monitoring cannot be taken as a guarantee of a safe outcome.

 - Kidney damage and renal failure